 Rewrite the "Why Us" and "Proposed Solution" sections of this proposal for a [company size] company in [industry] with [specific challenge].
 Reference their business goals: [goals from discovery call].
 Keep the structure identical.
 Replace generic language with specifics. [paste your template sections]

-💡 Using multiple AI tools in your sales stack?
-See all recommended AI tools →
+💡 Building out your full AI sales stack?
+Browse all recommended AI tools for sales and automation →